CODE OF CONDUCT TOWARDS CONSUMERS

 1.8.
 Territorial Application and Extraterritorial effect

-EDSA pledges that it will require each member as a condition of admission and continuing membership in the EDSA to comply with the European Codes of Conduct for Direct Selling with regard to direct selling activities outside its home country, unless those activities are under the jurisdiction of Codes of Conduct of another country’s Seldia – affiliated DSA to which the member also belongs.
+EDSA pledges that, with regard to direct selling activities outside Estonia, it will require each member as a condition of admission and continuing membership in the EDSA to comply with the European Codes of Conduct for Direct Selling with regard to direct selling activities within the European Economic Area (EEA), or with the World Federation of Direct Selling Associations (WFDSA) Codes of Conduct for direct selling activities outside the EEA, unless those activities are under the jurisdiction of Codes of Conduct of another Seldia or WFDSA affiliated DSA.

 Should a company be subject of a Code Complaint in a country in which it is not a member, the company must accept jurisdiction of the Code Administrator in its home country (or if the company is not a member in its home country, any country in which it is a DSA member), and shall bear reasonable costs incurred by the home country Code Administrator associated with resolution of the Complaint.
 Moreover, the Code Administrator of the home country may coordinate with the Code Administrator (if one exists) of the complainant’s country and, in evaluating the alleged Code Complaint, apply, in order of priority, (i) the standards of the Code of Ethics in the country in which the complaint is filed, or, (ii) the standards of the Code of Ethics in the subject company’s home country, or (iii) at a minimum, the standards set forth in the European Code of Ethics.